donomii/sceneCamera/docs/README.md

 The camera starts at position 0,0,0.5, looking at 0,0,0 (the origin).
-I.e. it is staring directly down the Z axis, in the negative direction
+I.e. it is staring directly down the Z axis, in the negative direction.

+Positive Y should always be up, towards the top of  monitor